javierarce/map-with-me/README.md

 # Map with Me

-🌍 Create collaborative maps with your friends (and enemies) https://mapwithme.glitch.me
+🌍 Create collaborative maps with your friends (and enemies).

 ### Here's how to create a collaborative map of your own